4.1 Basic Rules of Combat

 ENCOURAGE

 A character can use an action to encourage their allies.
-Spend 1 point of WILL to improve an ally’s Sanity check DC by one until the end of their next turn.
+Spend 1 point of Will to improve an ally’s Sanity check DC by one until the end of their next turn.
 The target ally that you are targeting must be able to hear or see you.
 You can only take this action once for each target.

 Example of Encouragement

-Baldwin the Bard sees Bramli the Bulwark and Weylan the Weapon Master fighting ghosts, a fearsome enemy.
+Baldwin the Bard sees Bramli the Bulwark and Weylan the Weapon Master fighting ghouls, a fearsome enemy.
 He uses two actions to encourage them both, decreasing their Sanity check DCs by one until the end of their next turns.

 Reactions

 Characters can take actions outside of their turn in a special action called a reaction.
 Reactions require certain conditions to be met in order to be available, which will be specified in the reaction text.
-Reactions have a point cost as normal, and if your character does not have sufficient points available to spend on the reaction, they cannot take the reaction.
+Reactions have a point cost as normal, and if your character does not have sufficient points available to spend on the reaction they cannot take the reaction.
 There is no limit to the number of reactions a character can take in a turn.

 Two of the most common reactions are dodging and opportunity attacks.